AIRMAP project in Lyon

 > See AIRMAP project launch press release (22.11.2018)

 AIRMES project with AtmoSud

-An association approved by the French Ministry for Ecological and Inclusive Transition, AtmoSud conducts air quality surveillance operations in the Provence-Alpes-Côte d’Azur region.
+An association approved by the French Ministry for Ecological Transition, AtmoSud conducts air quality surveillance operations in the Provence-Alpes-Côte d’Azur region.
 It works in partnership with IFPEN for the AIRMES project.

 « For a long time, we calculated transport-related emissions based on the number of lorries observed at certain locations across the region.
 The average traffic volume for various routes was then extrapolated from the data collected.
 We could then produce a map covering each kilometer and each day.
 Two years ago, we decided that we wanted to find a way of producing a map for covering each meter and each hour.
 To do this, we required more detailed data, enabling us to represent drivers’ real behavior at the wheel.